socialjusticehackathon/evictionchatbot/README.md

 # Idea Name

-Create a chatbot to assist tenants going through eviction, so they do not have to wait on hold to speak to an advocate
+Create a chatbot to assist tenants going through eviction, so they do not have to wait on hold to speak to an advocate.

 # Describe the idea.
 What is the overall mission and objective of the project?